Citizenfitz/character-builder/src/markdown/talent-half-orc.md

+**Modifier:** none
+**Bonus:** special
+**Prerequisite:** Must be 1st level.
+Cannot have any other race talent.
 Half-orcs are the product of unions between orcs and humans.
 Most such offspring are monstrous and more orc than man, but player characters are assumed to be of the 10% who can pass for human.
 Their orcish lineage grants them greater strength and fortitude but tends them towards homely countenances and brutish demeanors.
-This talent may not be taken by the magic-user class or priest classes.
-Additionally, half-orcs may not take any magic-user talents.
-Characteristics:
+This talent is unavailable to the magic-user or priest classes, and half-orcs may not select any magic-user talents.

-- **Attributes:** +1 Strength (max 19), +1 Constitution (max 19), -2 Charisma (min 3)
+- **Attributes**: +1 STR (max 19), +1 CON (max 19), -2 CHA (min 3).
-- **Languages:** Common, Orcish
+- **Languages**: Common, Orcish.
-- **Movement:** 30’
+- **Movement**: 30’.
-- **Darksight** (as the spell)
+- **Darksight**: As the spell.
-- **Class Limit:** May not be magic-users or take magic-user talents.
+- **Class Limit**: May not be magic-users or priests, nor take magic-user talents.
+- **Size**: Medium.